BDC Hamburger Icon

 Once you have inspired your customers and motivated your employees, your sales will increase.
 Having a charitable cause gives purpose to the people who are making and buying your products.

 Continue to monitor your charitable marketing to see if the campaign succeeds consistently or if you need to make a change.
 After a campaign has run its course, consider polling employees and customers to see where to go next.
-Keeping a pulse on your target audience is helpful for charitable marketing and the overall sustainability of your business.
+Taking the pulse of your target audience is helpful for charitable marketing and the overall sustainability of your business.

 Did you find this content helpful?